We use Non patent literature to find relevant patents which can serve as kickass prior art. Here’s how we do it!

 Bonus Strategy: Searching for patents that belong to the authors of the relevant NPL publication

 At GreyB, when we teach new hires patent searching, we teach them the importance of capturing different types of information as the search progresses.
 This inculcates in them good observation skills, and the ability to combine dots and recognize patterns.

 In prior art searching, it is also quite important to identify researchers that have worked in the technological domain of the invention.
 Case in point: Once we were working on an invalidation related to an Inverted-F type antenna for mobile having a specific arrangement of matching circuit and capacitor.
 When we searched in Journals & Scholars, we figured that a researcher named King-Lu Wong had a lot of publications on Inverted-F type antenna.

 Prior art searching, over the years, has exposed us to various tactics and strategies which deem effective results and helped us fine-tune our methodologies and approach to search.
 We have made it our mission to share these valuable strategic insights with everyone so that anyone can conduct an efficient prior art search by themselves.
 This repository lists some of the best strategies we have formulated while conducting world-class searches!

 Some might ask – Does it makes sense for an IPR consultancy to share their most valuable yielding tactics with the rest of the world?
 To which our answer is, while we can give you all the knowledge we have in our vault, yet our conviction to find prior art from the deepest metaphorical trenches can never be surpassed by anyone.
 Besides, the real value lies not in having all the knowledge of the world, but in being able to use the right tactic at the right time.
-If you’d like to witness this conviction and approach to work first hand, get in touch with us!
+If you’d like to witness this conviction and approach to work first hand, send us a message: